RubyAfterAll/spicerack/technologic/README.md

-# AroundTheWorld
+# Technologic

 [![Build Status](https://semaphoreci.com/api/v1/freshly/spicerack/branches/master/badge.svg)](https://semaphoreci.com/freshly/spicerack)
 [![Maintainability](https://api.codeclimate.com/v1/badges/7e089c2617c530a85b17/maintainability)](https://codeclimate.com/github/Freshly/spicerack/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/7e089c2617c530a85b17/test_coverage)](https://codeclimate.com/github/Freshly/spicerack/test_coverage)

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/around_the_world`.
+Put your Ruby code in the file `lib/technologic`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem